Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 ## Exporting the data

 The final cleaned and transformed data is exported to a CSV file called 'IMDb_movie_ratingsNEW.csv' for further analysis and visualization in Tableau in the file called 'Movie Rating Visualization vFinal'.
-This allows for more complex visualizations and a more interactive exploration of the data.
+This allows for more complex visualizations and a more interactive exploration of the data available on my [Tableau Public Profile](https://public.tableau.com/app/profile/zaki.bouaoudia4587/vizzes).

 ### Author